SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 ## Performance gain!

-Who would have thought that avoiding a serie of `LOAD_CONST`, `STORE` and using a single `LOAD_CONST_STORE` instruction would be so beneficial?
+Who would have thought that avoiding a series of `LOAD_CONST`, `STORE` and using a single `LOAD_CONST_STORE` instruction would be so beneficial?
 We are avoiding a push -> pop and immediately putting a value from our constants table inside a variable.

 Applying this pattern to increment (`LOAD_SYMBOL a`, `LOAD_CONST 1`, `ADD` becomes `INCREMENT a`), decrement, and store the head or tail of a list in a variable helps, tremendously according to the benchmarks: